 We capped off our visit to Mount Wilson with a short hike to a waterfall.
 The forest was damp and shaded.
 Mushrooms grew from the tangled undergrowth and up moss-covered trees.
 The clear pools below the falls would have been inviting on a hot summer’s day.

-After checking into our cosy hostel in Katoomba, we walked into town to the grand old Carrington Hotel for a craft beer by the fire.
+After checking into our cozy hostel in Katoomba, we walked into town to the grand old Carrington Hotel for a craft beer by the fire.

 Thus we completed a perfect day of autumn in the Blue Mountains.
-All that was missing was the Pumpkin Spice Lattes.
+All that was missing were the Pumpkin Spice Lattes.